datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 To share all dataset contents with your friend, you need to configure an external resource that stores your annexed data contents and that can be accessed by the person you want to share your data with.
-Such a resource can be a private webserver [#f2]_, but also a third party services cloud storage such as `Dropbox <https://dropbox.com>`_,
+Such a resource can be a private web server [#f2]_, but also a third party services cloud storage such as `Dropbox <https://dropbox.com>`_,
 `Google <https://google.com>`_,
 `Amazon S3 buckets <https://aws.amazon.com/s3/?nc1=h_ls>`_,